 Finally!
 The weather is warming up and you’re itching to get and be active!
-Dorchester County on Maryland’s Eastern Shore offers some great ways to do that this spring – with plenty of wide open spaces to keep things safe.
+Dorchester County on Maryland’s Eastern Shore offers some great ways to do that this spring – with plenty of wide open spaces.

 Explore some of the most beautiful landscapes and waterscapes on the Eastern Shore by bicycle on Dorchester’s flat and quiet roadways.
-Bring your own bike (if it needs a tune-up, head to On the Rivet) or rent one through Blackwater Adventures, which also offers guided tours through the Blackwater Wildlife Refuge, marshland, or farmlands (ending with a visit to Layton’s Chance Winery).
+Bring your own bike or rent one through Blackwater Adventures, which also offers guided tours through the Blackwater Wildlife Refuge, marshland, or farmlands (ending with a visit to Layton’s Chance Winery).
 Check out the Dorchester Cycling Guide, with suggested routes from 10 to 55 miles.

 Grab the binoculars.